amplitude/amplitude-docs/content/collections/sections/en/session-replay.md

 To review your Session Replay quota and retention time frame, navigate to the Plans & Billing page for your organization.

-To see an approximation of the number of sessions that have associated replays, create a [User Sessions Chart](/docs/analytics/charts/user-sessions/user-sessions-track-engagement-frequency) and configure it to include all sessions with any active event, where the first property value of `Session Replay ID` is not equal to `“(none)”`.
+To see an approximation of the number of sessions that have associated replays, create a [User Sessions Chart](/docs/analytics/charts/user-sessions/user-sessions-track-engagement-frequency) and configure it to include all sessions with any active event, where the first property value of `Session Replay ID` is not equal to `"(none)"`.
 This includes all session replays with a value.

 ## Search for a replay